 Don’t forget to check out Part One of the series, Finding the Hidden KOLs – Geography

-Stay turned for more in the “Finding the Hidden KOLs” series: Part Three (Future Influencers)
+Stay turned for more in the “Finding the Hidden KOLs” series: Part Four (Health Equity and DEI Influencers)